Cuban macaw: Taxonomy

 Today, 19 skins of the Cuban macaw exist in 15 collections worldwide (two each in Natural History Museum at Tring, Muséum national d'histoire naturelle in Paris, the Swedish Museum of Natural History, and the Smithsonian Museum), but many are of unclear provenance.
 Several were provided by the Cuban naturalist Juan Gundlach, who collected some of the last individuals that regularly fed near the Zapata Swamp in 1849–50.
 Some of the preserved specimens are known to have lived in captivity in zoos (such as Jardin des Plantes de Paris, Berlin Zoo, and Amsterdam Zoo) or as cagebirds.
 The single specimen at World Museum, National Museums Liverpool died in Edward Smith-Stanley, 13th Earl of Derby's aviaries at Knowsley Hall in 1846.
 Several more skins are known to have existed, but have been lost.
 There are no records of its eggs.

-No modern skeletal remains of this macaw are known, but three subfossil specimens have been discovered: half a carpometacarpus from a possibly Pleistocene spring deposit in Ciego Montero, identified by extrapolating from the size of Cuban macaw skins and bones of extant macaws (reported in 1928), a rostrum from a Quaternary cave deposit in Caimito (reported in 1984), and a worn skull from Sagua La Grande, which was deposited in a waterfilled sinkhole possibly during the Quaternary and associated with various extinct birds and ground sloths (reported in 2008).
+The following subfossil specimens have been discovered: half a carpometacarpus (a hand bone) from a possibly Pleistocene spring deposit in Ciego Montero, Cienfuegos province, identified by extrapolating from the size of Cuban macaw skins and bones of extant macaws (reported in 1928), a rostrum from a Quaternary cave deposit in Caimito (reported in 1984), a worn skull from Sagua La Grande, Villa Clara province, which was deposited in a waterfilled sinkhole possibly during the Quaternary and associated with various extinct birds and ground sloths (reported in 2008), and a fragmentary carpometacarpus from Upper Pleistocene layers of the El Abrón Cave in Pinar del Río, the first physical evidence from the western part of Cuba (reported in 2024).
+In 2021, the first archeological remains were reported, a tarsometatarsus (a lower leg bone) and upper beak from two sites in Old Havana dated to the 17th and 18th centuries.